Palace of De Boure: Facade

 The triangular pediment on central rustication cornice is expressed with heraldic elements and sculpture figures.
 Architect Nicholas von der Nonne, in his original form, tried to mark the central part with a vivid artistic form, and decorated the form with a decorative dome on it.
 Vividly profiled cornice with sophisticated architectural detail differs in volume-spatial composition of the building.

 The classic forms of the portico's columns, the corinthian order of the rustications, the thin profiles of the window frames, and the first-floor floor covering on the lightweight stone background create the fullness of the palace's architectural composition.

 The building of the Nicholas von der Nonne is his first attempt of the use of volumetric settlement of the mansion through the active use of porticoes, loggias and other plastic means.
 The building is distinguished by the individuality of the planned and architectural solution: enfilades of rooms which has windows looking at main facade are completed with halls.
 All the rooms, including stairs and toilets, are illumined by the first light.
 At this time, the empty space free from the neighborhood allowed the architect to interpret the building as not to completed as a whole organism.

 Facade on the side of Niyazi street and specially mentioned and not deep avant-corps which has three axis are divided into two floors with stylobates which are profiled through the whole corps.
 The central axis is striking with small dome as well.
 The whole composition of the façade is enriched with lightweight loggia-porticoes of the Ionic order, which is particularly noticeable.
 This method led to the creation of a composition with landscape.
-The classic forms of the columns of the visible portico, corinthian order of the avant-corps, the profiles of window frames, and construction of first floor from deep and second floor of lightweight stones creates plastic composition.
+The classic forms of the columns of the visible portico, corinthian order of the avant-corps, the profiles of window frames, and construction of the first floor from deep and second floor of lightweight stones creates plastic composition.
 The palace has unique properties for buildings similar to other building in Baku.
 In the 1930s, the reconstruction of the land was completed.
 The volume of the palace was included in the reconstructed garden composition by architect K. İ. Senchikov, which created a whole ensemble.